 We perform such renaming procedure repeatedly until we obtain a $\gptwo$ sentence in normal form~(\ref{eq:normal-form}).
 This completes the proof of Lemma~\ref{lem:normal-form}. \end{proof}

-\begin{rem} We stress that if the sentence $\Psi$ in normal form~(\ref{eq:normal-form}) is satisfiable, then it is satisfied in an infinite model.
+\begin{rem} We also note that if the sentence $\Psi$ in normal form~(\ref{eq:normal-form}) is satisfiable, then it is satisfied by an infinite model.
 Indeed, let $\cA$ be a model of $\Psi$.
-We make an infinitely many copies of $\cA$, denoted by $\cA_1,\cA_2,\ldots$, and disjoint union them all to obtain a new model $\cB$.
+We make infinitely many copies of $\cA$, denoted by $\cA_1,\cA_2,\ldots$, and disjoint union them all to obtain a new model $\cB$.
 For every pair $(a,b)$, where $a$ and $b$ do not come from the same $\cA_i$, we set $(a,b)$ not to be in any binary relation $R^{\cB}$.
 It is routine to verify that $\cB$ still satisfies $\Psi$.

-On the other hand, there is a $\gptwo$ sentence that is satisfied only by infinite models.
+We also note that there is a $\gptwo$ sentence that is satisfied only by infinite models.
 Consider the following sentence with one unary predicate $U$ and one binary predicate $R$.

 Intuitively, $\Phi$ states that every element must belong to the unary predicate $U$ and that every element has exactly two outgoing $R$-edges and at most one incoming $R$-edge.
 It is routine to verify that an infinite binary tree (whose vertices are all in $U$) satisfies $\Phi$ and that every model of $\Phi$ must be infinite. \end{rem}